mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 But, I'm NOT covering `tidyquant` today.
 It's just _too_ popular.
 Check out the Cheat Sheet for the tidyquant doc's and tutorials.

-Onto the next R package that IT's not...
+Onto the next Bonus R package that IT's not...

 ## 2. It's _not_ timetk

-Timetk is a fantastic R package (yes, I'm proud of my baby timetk) that helps bring time series analysis to the tidyverse.
+Timetk is a fantastic R package (yes, I'm proud of my baby `timetk`) that helps bring time series analysis to the tidyverse.

 If you love `dplyr` and `ggplot2`, imagine being able to wrangle and visualize time series data the SAME way.
 That's what `timetk` does.